 Haitai!
 It’s Mahae.

-Last year, the 58KACHA-SEA cocktail won the grand prize at an awamori cocktail contest hosted by the Awamori Cocktail Committee in aim of promoting awamori, a type of Okinawan alcohol.
+Last year, the 58KACHA-SEA cocktail won the grand prize at an awamori cocktail contest hosted by the Awamori Cocktail Committee as a wayof promoting awamori, a type of Okinawan alcohol.

-The contest in which the 58KACHA-SEA cocktail won the grand prize chooses its winners based on those which represent Okinawa and are also easy to make at home.
+The contest in which the 58KACHA-SEA cocktail won the grand prize chooses its winners based on which drink best represents Okinawa, and is also easy to make at home.

 Based on his own extensive experience in cocktail making, Mr. Tamaki decided to make an awamori cocktail using the most typical Okinawan ingredient, bitter melon, and named his creation the 58KACHA-SEA!

 Mr. Tamaki is a bartender in the Kumoji area of Naha City.

 He immediately demonstrated how to make the 58KACHA-SEA cocktail!